commercetools/commercetools-project-sync/README.md

                                         "shoppingLists" or "all".
        --syncProjectSyncCustomObjects   Sync custom objects that were created with project sync (this application).
+       --productQueryParameters         Pass your customized product fetch limit and a product predicate to filter product resources to sync in the JSON format.
+                                        Example: "{\"limit\": 100, \"where\": \"masterData
+                                        (published=true)\"}" could be used to fetch
+                                        only published products to sync and limit max 100 elements in one page.
     -v,--version                        Print the version of the application.
    ```